Foster a child

 How long does it take?

-The application process can take several months.
-We need to ensure children are placed in safe, loving and stable homes.
-Deciding to become a foster parent is a big commitment and you'll want to know as much as you can before you make your decision.
+We need to ensure children are placed in home that have gone through a thorough assessment process which means these processes can vary in length depending on the information required.
+Deciding to become a community caregiver is a big commitment and you'll want to know as much as you can before you make your decision.

-3. What are the different types of foster homes?
+3. What are the different types of community caregiver homes?

 • General homes are: